inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## CI

 CI is done using GitHub Actions.
 The workflow is defined in `.github/workflows/python-app.yml`.
-It runs on every push to the repository.
+It runs on every push to the repository to python folder.
 It runs the following steps:

+- Install dependencies
+- Lint the code using `Flake8`
+- Run unit tests from `tests.py`
+- Build the Docker image
+- Push the Docker image to Docker Hub

 ## Contributing